-The Hands Across the Valley Quilters Guild was formed in 1983 by a group of quilters who came together to share their joy in and knowledge of quilt making.
+The Hands Across the Valley Quilters Guild in Amherst, Massachusetts, was formed in 1983 by a group of quilters who came together to share their joy in and knowledge of quilt making.
 The guild’s first involvement with a quilt show was a joint effort with the Amherst Women’s Club in the spring of 1983.
-The Club’s house and barn were packed with quilts.
-That spring the Guild also worked on a quilt to take to the round-the-clock quiltathon at the New England Images I, the New England Quilters Guild show.
+The club’s house and barn were packed with quilts.
+That spring, the Guild also worked on a quilt to take to the round-the-clock quiltathon at New England Images I, the New England Quilters Guild show.

-In October of 1986, the Guild held its first show at Amhest Masonic Hall.
+In October of 1986, the Guild held its first show at Amherst Masonic Hall.
 Subsequent shows have been held in the much larger and brighter space of Amherst College’s LeFrak Gymnasium; and, in 1999, our show space was doubled when Amherst College allowed us to use the “Cage” for vendors, additional displays, and the food vendor.
-Each show has been a wondeful showcase for the work of Guild members and other quilt makers from New England and beyond.
+In 2023, the show was held at Hampshire College.
+Each show has been a wonderful showcase for the work of Guild members and other quiltmakers from New England and beyond.

-As the Guild has grown, its activities have kept pace with changing trends and the interest of its members.
-Workshops and lectures are offered two to three times a year, using the talents of our own members in addition to local and nationally know quilt makers.
+As the Guild has grown, its activities have kept pace with changing trends and the interests of its members.
+Workshops and lectures are offered two to three times a year, using the talents of our own members in addition to local and nationally known quiltmakers.
 Our efforts also benefit the community at large through a variety of charitable activities.
 We help the New England Quilt Museum and the Massachusetts Quilt Documentation Project monetarily and by volunteering time.

-The Guild’s current membership consist of more than 130 individuals with a wide variety of interests, skill levels, and talents from all corners of the Pioneer Valley and beyond.
+The Guild’s current membership consists of more than 100 individuals with a wide variety of interests, skill levels, and talents from all corners of the Pioneer Valley and beyond.